6momo1/Real-Estate-Price-Predictor/README.md

 # Real Estate Price Predictor

-Scraped over 1000 listings from lower mainland in BC and applied Machine Learning models to predict real estate listing home prices.
+Scraped over 1000 listings from lower mainland in BC and applied Machine Learning models to predict real estate listing home prices with an accuracy of 65%.

 ### technologies used